What Virginia's legislative elections could spell for 2024 on abortion rights

 She says Republicans' 15-week proposed ban can be confusing.

-"15-week bans, six week bans, people get very confused about that – people aren't very good at math or biology, as it turns out," Lake said.
+"Fifteen-week bans, six-week bans, people get very confused about that — people aren't very good at math or biology, as it turns out," Lake said.
 "People are like, 'I don't want to hear about all of this gobbledygook.
-I want to hear – do you support people's fundamental freedom to make these healthcare decisions for themselves?'"
+I want to hear — do you support people's fundamental freedom to make these health care decisions for themselves?'"

 In the final days of voting, Democrats enlisted the help of President Biden to drive the message home.